 Click here to open a Glossary of Terms in a separate window.

-Feline Lymphocytic-Plasmacytic Gingivostomatitis (LPGS), by whichever of the many names it goes, is an oral inflammatory disease that will be encountered by owners of about half of all cats infected with FIV and experiencing related symptoms.
-It is the most common secondary problem associated with FIV infection, occurring particularly in middle-aged or old cats [Wolf], and is almost universally characterized as difficult to treat with lasting success.
+Feline Lymphocytic-Plasmacytic Gingivostomatitis (LPGS), by whichever of the many names it goes, is an oral inflammatory disease that, by some of the more generous estimates, will be encountered by owners of about half of all cats infected with FIV and experiencing related symptoms.
+It is the most common secondary problem associated with FIV infection and is almost universally characterized as difficult to treat.

 Chronic Gingivitis in the Cat [Judy Zinn, DVM]

 Plasmacytic-Lymphocytic Stomatitis in cats is a chronic condition that results in extreme gingivitis and

 tooth loss. . . .
 Cats with stomatitis often have a rancid odor in their mouth, salivate excessively and have

 difficulty eating.
 The chronic mouth pain results in a decreased appetite and weight loss.
 Examination of

 the teeth and gums reveals extreme gingivitis especially around the upper back molars.
 The gums will

 appear raw and bumpy and bleed easily.
 As the disease progresses the gums will recede from the tooth